ontodev/howl/README.md

 # Humane OWL (HOWL) Format

-This is work-in-progress toward a file format and supporting tools that make it easy for humans to read and write [RDF](http://www.w3.org/TR/rdf11-concepts/) and [OWL](http://www.w3.org/TR/owl2-overview/).
+HOWL makes it easy for humans to read and write [RDF](http://www.w3.org/TR/rdf11-concepts/) and [OWL](http://www.w3.org/TR/owl2-overview/).
+Here you'll find a description of HOWL, examples, and tools for working with HOWL data.

+This is work-in-progress.
+Your [feedback](http://github.com/ontodev/howl/issues) is appreciated!

 ## Example